GaloisInc/reopt/documentation/ArgumentAnalysis.md

 - A map from addresses to explanations for argument analysis failure

 ## How it works

-This is just a very thin error-handling wrapper over Macaw's function demand analysis.

 1. For every function whose type we must infer, for every block of such function, `x86CallRegs` computes the registers that the block execution depends upon,